mpalourdio/MpaCustomDoctrineHydrator/README.md

 Module that helps you deal with dates for DoctrineModule & ZF2 : filtering, hydration, Locale etc.
 Extends and replace the ZF2 Date Element to be compliant with doctrine hydration.

 The filter and the element can be used as standalone.
-Using the provided element via the Form Element Manager adds automatic conversion formats for date strings to \DateTime.
+Using the provided element via the FormElementManager adds automatic conversion formats for date strings to \DateTime.
 Automatic filtering and validation are provided regarding the date format (Y-m-d, etc.) that depends of the \Locale.
-A placeholder is added to your form element too.
+A placeholder is added to your form element too when rendered.

 The hydrator service adds a strategy to all date columns of your entity for extraction and hydration.